 Iron Mountain, Michigan: A.C.
-Hoyle Winch Guy, Steam PumpAn old mine winch is a mascot of sorts outside the Cornwell Steam Pump Museum, home of the largest steam powered pump in the United States.
+Hoyle Winch Guy, Steam PumpAn old mine winch is a mascot of sorts outside the Cornwell Steam Pump Museum, home of the largest steam powered pumping engine ever built in the U.S.

 - 300 Kent St., Iron Mountain, MI

-- West of US Hwy 141 at Fairbanks and Kent St.
+- Cornish Pumping Engine and Mining Museum.
+West of US Hwy 141 at Fairbanks and Kent St.

 - Museum: $11-12/ea (discounts AAA, Senior 65 yo

 Visitor Tips and News About A.C.
 Hoyle Winch Guy, Steam Pump

 An old mine winch with a few extra parts welded on make this look like a guy surrounded by other winches.
 This is located outside the Cornwell Steam Pump Museum.
 The museum has the largest steam powered pump in the US.
 It also has a lot of mining exibits and a museum for WWII gliders that were built locally.